Peter-St/unRootedSample/README.md

 # unRootedSample

-This is an Android Studio Project wich uses a precompiled Library from https://github.com/Peter-St/libusb to connect to usb devices on Android.
+This is an Android Studio Project wich uses a precompiled Library from https://github.com/Peter-St/libusb to connect to usb devices on Android with Libusb